A choreographic assemblage

 Reduced tickets are possible in special cases by arrangement!

-At the Wienfluss
+At Wienfluss

-~~ Walks: 05 & 06 April, 14:00.
+~~ Walks: 05 & 06 April, 14:00.: Sabina Holzer, Oisín Ó Manacháin|Oisín Monaghan, Agnes Schneidewind, Christina Gruber, Jack Hauser.
 Meeting point: U4 Hütteldorf on the ground floor, Ströck bakery, duration approx. 2 hours.
-Afterward, there is the possibility of a get-together of the walkers at eindorf with the artists.
+Afterwards, there is the possibility of a

 Participation: pay as you wish !